scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 to design the filter and obtain the filter coefficients, :math:`b_1[n],\ n=0,\ldots,M`, in ``float64`` precision.
 Here the filter order turns out to be :math:`M=77`.
-As in the case of continuous-time LTI systems, the relation between the filter input and output involves a convolution.
-Since a digital filter is a discrete-time system, the convolution sum now appears.
+As in the case of continuous-time LTI systems, the relation between the filter input and output again involves a convolution.
+Since a digital filter is a discrete-time system, the *convolution sum* now appears.
 Furthermore, for the LTI system of interest here, the convolution sum can be replaced by a *difference equation* representation:

 .. math::